Light Painting a WWII Piper L-4 N33579 and a Willys “MB” Jeep

 Project #3 was of Douglas DC-3 N728G.
 This warbird was light painted (under rather heavy security) during the Saturday evening fireworks show.
 And yes, it also has show fireworks in its final artwork as well.

-All three of those projects can be found on the "Light Painting Stories - 2025" page on this website.
+All three of those projects can be found on the "Light Painting Stories - 2025" page on this website as well as in our "light Painted Aircraft and More" gallery.
 Please go check them out, you won't be disappointed!

-We headed off to Florida early the morning after this project as nasty winter weather was only a few hours from hitting the area and we want no part of it!
+We headed off to Florida early the morning after this project as a nasty winter ice storm was only a few hours from hitting the area - and we want no part of it!
 It turns out that we would be back here in just a few weeks to light paint another unique aircraft.
 More on that in a bit.

 A cool light painted photograph of Piper L-4 N33579 and a Willys “MB” Jeep in a hangar.